We have compiled the hardest 10 Triathlons in the European continent in IRONMAN distance

-Swimming takes place on Lake Annecy, the trialtetas are laced from a boat located in the center of the lake to cover the 3,8km until arriving at Saint-Joriz where the T1 is.
-Afterwards, the cycling sector starts in the area of Bauges with several mountain passes where it stands out Semnoz of special category.
+Swimming takes place in Lake AnnecyTrials are launched from a boat located in the center of the lake to cover 3,8km until reaching Saint-Joriz where T1 is located.
+Later the cycling sector begins in the Bauges area with several mountain passes where it stands out Semnoz special category.

-In total they are 183km until reaching again Saint-Joriz, then the marathon is divided into two parts, a flat 27km around the lake of Annecy and 15km of hard climb to the Crêt de Chêtillon where the goal is located at 1600m of altitude.
+In total there are 183km until we reach Saint-Joriz again, then the marathon is divided into two parts, a flat 27km around Lake Annecy and a 15km hard climb to the Crêt de Chêtillon where the goal is located at 1600m of altitude.

 Photo: Trimax Magazine

 - Place: Embrun (France)